 Melissa Venema, the young Dutch trumpet player, was born on 12th April 1995.
-She lives with her parents in Zaandam, north-west of Amsterdam, and is the youngest of six children.
+Currently she lives with her mother in Zaandam, north-west of Amsterdam, and is the youngest of six children.

 At the tender age of 8, Melissa discovered her love for the trumpet.
 She immediately set about learning with a degree of diligence and enthusiasm which does her first name credit.
 For Melissa derives from the Greek and means 'busy as a bee'.
 Melissa practises on her instrument for up to four hours each day.
 She often records herself practising in order then to analyse her playing for errors.
 At the age of just 10, she thus managed to pass the entrance exam for the music academy in Amsterdam, the "Conservatorium van Amsterdam", where she has been receiving her education ever since.
 Her professor at the conservatory is Theo Wolters (2nd conductor of the "Royal Concertgebouw Orchestra" in Amsterdam).
 The conservatory's "Jong Talent Klas”, geared towards its young talents, allowed Melissa to complete her normal schooling in tandem with her classical music training.